Kurt Welter: Later life and death

 Following his release, Welter returned to the Rhineland where he lived in Badorf, part of Brühl.
 He initially worked for a sugar manufacturer and from 1 November 1946 to August 1948, he worked for a leather firm in Brühl.
 He then became managing director of Sanitätshaus Green, the medical supply store in Neustadt in Holstein which belonged to his father-in-law.
 Welter was killed on 7 March 1949 in Leck in Schleswig-Holstein waiting at a level crossing, when logs falling from an improperly loaded passing train crushed his car.

 Summary of career

 Aerial victory claims

-According to US historian David T. Zabecki, Welter was credited with 63 aerial victories and is the world's highest scoring jet-ace.
+According to US historian David T. Zabecki, Welter was credited with 63 aerial victories and with 26 claims flying the Me 262 is the world's highest scoring jet-ace.
 Foreman, Mathews and Parry, authors of Luftwaffe Night Fighter Claims 1939 – 1945, list 58 nocturnal victory claims, numerically ranging from 1 to 59, omitting the tenth claim.
 In addition to the nocturnal victory claims, authors Lorant and Goyat of Jagdgeschwader 300 "Wilde Sau" list five further day-time claims.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, also researched the German Federal Archives and found records for over 49 aerial victories, plus seven further unconfirmed claims.
 This number of confirmed aerial victories were all claimed on the Western Front and includes 43 by night and two four-four engine bombers by day.
 The authors list him 16 aerial victories claimed while flying the Me 262.